-Dementia Together program offered through UW’s Wyoming Center on Aging
+Dementia Together Program offered through UW’s Wyoming Center on Aging

-ROCK SPRINGS -- Wyoming Dementia Together is a new program for caregivers offered through the Wyoming Center on Aging (WyCOA) at the University of Wyoming.
+LARAMIE — Wyoming Dementia Together is a new program for caregivers offered through the Wyoming Center on Aging at the University of Wyoming.

-The goal of the program is to “create a vibrant, active community that touches every caregiver in Wyoming to harness personal strengths and local resources to ultimately provide the best care possible for those living with dementia,” said Sabine Schenck, the project’s coordinator.
+The goal of the program is to “create a vibrant, active community that touches every caregiver in Wyoming to harness personal strengths and local resources to ultimately provide the best care possible for those living with dementia,” Sabine Schenck, the project’s coordinator said in a press release.

 The program is composed of experienced professionals who collaborate with caregivers to provide free confidential education and support to those whose loved ones are living with dementia.